leotaku/nixos-config/README.md

 ## Design

-This repository contains most of my Nix-related efforts, including packages, systems, nixos modules and home-manager modules.
+This repository contains most of my Nix-related efforts, including packages, systems and custom nixos modules.

 ## Points of Interest

 Casual observers might find the following files to be of interest:

 * `Justfile` :: A task-runner file containing some commonly used actions
-* `pkgs/default.nix` :: Some interesting packages, including custom unstable Emacs build
+* `pkgs/default.nix` :: Some interesting packages
 * `modules/backup.nix` :: An easy to use backup module based on restic

 ## Continuous Integration